lime-rt/lime/doc/usermanual.rst

 suggests, C source code which is compiled together with LIME at runtime, and therefore it must conform to the ansi C standard.
 Setting up a model however, requires only little knowledge of the C programming language.
-For an in- depth introduction to C the user is referred to “The C Programming Language 2nd ed.” by Kernighan and Ritchie, and otherwise, numerous tutorials and introductions can be found on the Internet.
+For an in-depth introduction to C the user is referred to “The C Programming Language 2nd ed.” by Kernighan and Ritchie, and otherwise, numerous tutorials and introductions can be found on the Internet.
 The file lime\_cs.pdf, contained in the LimePackage directory, is a quick reference for setting up models for LIME.
-Please not that all physical numbers in model.c should be given in SI-units.
+Please note that all physical numbers in model.c should be given in SI-units.

 In most common cases, everything about a model should be described